EspeuteClement/ASE2GMS/README.md

 The Origin will be set as the center of the first frame of the Origin layer.
 A little target will be created automaticaly for you the first time the script is run, or if the Collision layer is missing that first frame.
 You can move this target and it will change the sprite origin for the next export.
 If for some reason the origin in Gamemaker is misplaced, check if you have not accidentally added some pixels to the Collision layer.
 To do this, with any tool, hold the Ctrl key of your keyboard, this should show you the bounding box of the Origin Layer.
 It should be a 5x5 pixel square

 The Collision works in a similar way.
 The collision of your sprite is calculated using the bounding box of the first frame of the Collision layer.
 You can edit the bounding box by resizing that frame with the Rectangular Marquee Tool.
 You can check the bounding box by pressing Ctrl above the sprite, a blue rectangle outline should appear.

-## Code info

-The `json.notlua` file is just named that way so it can be imported from our script without having Aseprite thinking it's a script.
-It's a proper lua file otherwise.